robinrendle/robinrendle.com/_posts/2020-09-12-the-failure-of-many-days.md

 So 2020 is not just a shitty year, it’s the failure of many days.
 And within the next 53 days we get to fix that, if we’re smart.

 [The damage](https://youtu.be/Wy8iiC2Mqso) will take the rest of our lives to undo, yes.
 Cynicism is likely to kick in again during the moments where we most need quiet heroism and faith in political change.
 But we don’t have any more time to lament this year, we don’t have the resources to say “fuck 2020” or sigh that “this year is an eternity” or “wow this is the darkest timeline.”
 Because in these next 53 days we get to turn this ship around.
-We get to skip, hop, and jump into the right timeline.
+We get to skip, hop, and jump into the right goddamn timeline.

 We just have to hold onto that cautious child-like optimism and vote like our lives depend on it.
 Because they really do.